Some links here are affiliate links, at no extra cost to you. As an Amazon Associate I earn from qualifying purchases. Full disclosure.

 - Check the expiry and confirm with your provider.
 An expired test can mislead.
 Whatever the result, your provider can confirm it with a blood test and begin your care.

 Timing your tries, or charting your cycle?
 See our guide to the best ovulation tests and our trying to conceive hub for the bigger picture.
+Got a positive?
+Estimate your due date and start counting down.

 Medical disclaimer: This article is for general educational purposes only and is not medical advice.
 Home pregnancy tests are reliable but not infallible, and results can be affected by timing, technique, certain medications, and medical conditions.
 Always confirm a result with a qualified healthcare professional, who can arrange a blood test and start your care, and seek prompt medical advice for severe pain, heavy bleeding, or any concern in early pregnancy.